Pediatric Speech, Language and Swallowing Disorders

 Meet the Team

-Children with an array of disorders are seen in an outpatient setting with individualized treatment tailored to the child’s needs.
-The services are intended for short-term intervention and are followed with a transition plan from hospital services to those within the school systems and/or communities.
+We evaluate and treat children between ages birth to six years old with an array of disorders in our outpatient setting.
+Therapy services are intended for short-term intervention and are followed with a transition plan from outpatient hospital services to those within the school systems and/or communities.
+We routinely evaluate and treat children with a wide variety of strengths and challenges, including the following concerns:

 Services are provided for evaluation and treatment of pediatric feeding and swallowing problems.
-Feeding evaluations are conducted either by a speech-language pathologist or multidisciplinary team depending on the complexity of the feeding issue.
+Feeding evaluations are conducted either by a speech-language pathologist or multidisciplinary team, depending on the complexity of the feeding concern.

-A velopharyngeal insufficiency (VPI) study is a multiview radiographic study performed with the speech-language pathologist and pediatricradiology staff.
-VPI studies evaluate the movement of the muscles for speech to help determine why a child may be experiencing nasal speech for children at least 4 years of age.
+A velopharyngeal insufficiency (VPI) study is a multiview radiographic study performed with the speech-language pathologist and pediatric radiology staff.
+VPI studies evaluate the movement of the muscles for speech to help determine why a child may be experiencing nasal speech for children at least four years of age.
 In addition, a clinical evaluation of speech and resonance is offered to examine speech development and nasal resonance balance.
 Short-term resonance therapy is also available.

 MGHfC Speech Language Swallowing DisordersMGH Professional Office Building